17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 New Years Eve Anchor Drop at the Soo – Sault.
 Ste.
 Marie

-Now this is a pure Michigan New Year’s Eve celebration; ring in the New Year in Downtown Sault Ste.
-Marie and celebrate in the Soo until the anchor drops at midnight!
+Now this is a pure Michigan New Year’s Eve celebration!
+Ring in the New Year in Downtown Sault Ste.
+Marie on Sunday, December 31 as a Giant Anchor, symbolic of the area’s shipping industry, slowly sinks to the ground.

-Join the celebration near the corner of Ashmun Street and Portage Ave to countdown to 2023.
+Join the celebration near the corner of Ashmun Street and Portage Ave to countdown to 2025.
 Stick around after 12:01 a.m. for the great celebrations at downtown bars.

-Marquette NYE Ball Drop – Marquette
+Marquette NYE Ball Drop Bash! – Marquette

 During this time the intersection of Washington and Front Street becomes a hub of holiday cheer, community engagement, and unbridled excitement for what the future holds.
 Watch with the crowd as the illuminated ball drops from the history Savings Bank Building at the stroke of midnight.